8 people favorited this theater

 Previous Names: B.S.
 Moss Colony Theatre, Colony Theatre, Cine Roma

-The Broadway Theatre began life as the Colony Theatre, opening December 25, 1924, with “The Thief of Baghdad” starring Douglas Fairbanks and accompanied by an orchestra conducted by Edwin Franko Goldman.
+Opened as the B.S.
+Moss' Colony Theatre on December 25, 1924, with “The Thief of Baghdad” starring Douglas Fairbanks and accompanied by an orchestra conducted by Edwin Franko Goldman.
 B.S.
-Moss built the theater for movies, and with stage facilities for vaudeville.
+Moss Enterprises built the theatre for movies, and with stage facilities for vaudeville.
 Architect Eugene DeRosa designed the Colony Theatre.
-Because of its size, stage presentations were smaller than at the Paramount Theatre(1926) and Roxy Theatre(1927), but continued until December 1930.
-In that month, Moss changed the Colony Theatre’s name to Broadway Theatre and turned the theater ‘legitimate’.
+It was taken over by Universal Pictures chain in 1927.
+Because of its size, stage presentations were smaller than at the Paramount Theatre(1926) and Roxy Theatre(1927), but continued until December 1930 when it was taken back by B.S.
+Moss Enterprises.
+In that month, Moss changed the Colony Theatre’s name to Broadway Theatre and turned the theatre ‘legitimate’.
 The first booking was a musical comedy, “The New Yorkers” starring Jimmy Durante and with a score by Cole Porter, but it only ran for twenty weeks.

 The Broadway Theatre is best known by movie historians as the first place Cinerama and its inaugural film “This Is Cinerama” played anywhere in the world.
 After its September 30, 1952 World Premiere at the Broadway Theatre, “This Is Cinerama” ran for 35 weeks and was then transferred to the Warner Theatre, where it was shown for another 88 weeks.
 The Broadway Theatre returned as a ‘legit’ showcase.